Learning Abroad Center

 Credits

 Practical as well as theoretical aspects of Spanish phonetics geared towards correcting specific pronunciation problems of the non-native speaker.
-Students are divided into small practice groups according to their native languages.
+You will be divided into small practice groups according to your native languages.

 Syllabus for Spanish Phonetics